-Christopher Glynn is a Grammy award-winning pianist and accompanist, working with leading singers, instrumentalists and ensembles in concerts, broadcasts and recordings throughout the world.
-He is also Artistic Director of the Ryedale Festival, programming around 60 events each year in the many beautiful and historic venues of Ryedale, North Yorkshire.
+Chris is a Grammy award-winning pianist and one of the UK’s best-known collaborative pianists and chamber musicians.
+He is also Artistic Director of the Ryedale Festival, where he programmes around 60 events each year in beautiful and historic venues across North Yorkshire.

-Chris was born in Leicester and read music at New College, Oxford, before studying piano with John Streets in France and Malcolm Martineau at the Royal Academy of Music.
-His many awards include a Grammy, the accompaniment prize in the 2001 Kathleen Ferrier competition, the 2003 Gerald Moore award and the 2002 Geoffrey Parsons award.
-Since making his debut at Wigmore Hall in 2001, Chris has performed in major concert venues and festivals throughout the world, including at the BBC Proms, Carnegie Hall, Edinburgh, Aldeburgh, Cheltenham and Oxford Lieder Festivals, Royal Opera House, Barbican, Southbank Centre and as far afield as Japan, Brazil and Sri Lanka.
-Chris is also often heard on BBC Radio 3 and has made over 20 recordings on labels including Hyperion, Decca, DG, Coro, Berlin Classics and Signum.
+Since making his debut at Wigmore Hall in 2001, Chris has performed in major venues and festivals throughout the world, including the BBC Proms, Carnegie Hall, Southbank Centre, Concertgebouw Amsterdam, Vienna Konzerthaus, Royal Opera House, Barbican, Edinburgh, Aldeburgh, Leeds Lieder and Oxford Lieder Festivals, and as far afield as Japan, Brazil, China and South Asia.
+He is regularly heard on BBC Radio 3 and has made many acclaimed and ground-breaking recordings on labels including Signum, Hyperion, Decca, DG, Coro, Chandos and Somm.